Volcanic tsunami: Volcanic eruptions

 Pyroclastic flows can cause tsunamis as a result of them interacting with waterbodies, although the conditions required to generate a tsunami and the mechanisms of interaction between pyroclastic flows and water remain partially elusive.
 This is because theoretical studies of this complex phenomenon are rare and observations by the scientific community are scarce.
 It has been demonstrated by Watts and Waythomas (2003) that the dense, basal debris flow component of a pyroclastic flow produces the most energetic and coherent water waves.
 Smaller waves are theoretically generated by pressure impulses and steam explosions, as well as flow pressure and shear.
 Discharge rate, transport distance from a volcanic vent, angle of incidence, bulk density of the flow and its preservation or disaggregation underwater are important parameters controlling the interactions between pyroclastic flows and bodies of water.
-Pyroclastic flow-induced tsunamis occurred during the 1815 eruption of Mount Tambora, the 1871 eruption of Mount Ruang, the 1883 eruption of Krakatoa, the 1902 eruption of Mount Pelée and the 1994 eruption of Rabaul Volcano.
+Tsunamis were created by pyroclastic flows from the eruptions of Tambora (1815), Mount Ruang (1871), Krakatoa (1883), Mount Pelée (1902) and Rabaul Volcano (1994).

 Tsunamis generated by underwater volcanic explosions depend on the energy and water depth of the explosion.
-An underwater explosion resulting in the formation of a crater can cause subsequent expansion, rise and gravitational collapse to create tidal bores as well as smaller waves.
+An underwater explosion resulting in the formation of a crater can cause subsequent expansion, rise and gravitational collapse to create tidal bores, as well as smaller waves.
 Most waves caused by underwater volcanic explosions have small amplitudes, an exception being those produced by the 1996 eruption of Karymsky Lake in Russia which reached heights of up to 10 m or more.
 Although underwater volcanic explosions can generate tsunamis, many are not tsunamigenic.
 This is especially true for Surtseyan-type phreatomagmatic eruptions, which are the result of complex magma-water interactions.
 Potentially more tsunamigenic are violent steam explosions that result in the formation of maars and tuff rings.

 Tsunamis produced by volcanic shock waves is a rare phenomenon, involving pressure from an explosive eruption that must be high enough to excite free waves in the atmosphere.
 Such volcanic tsunamis took place during the 1883 eruption of Krakatoa, the 1956 eruption of Bezymianny and the 2022 eruption of Hunga Tonga–Hunga Ha'apai.
 Shock wave-induced volcanic tsunamis may have also occurred during the Hatepe eruption of Taupō Volcano around 200 CE.

 Underwater caldera collapse resulting from large explosive eruptions can cause tsunamis due to subsidence of the water surface.
-Volcanic tsunamis caused by caldera collapse may have occurred during the Minoan eruption of Santorini in 1638 BC, the 1650 eruption of Kolumbo and the 1883 eruption of Krakatoa.
+Volcanic tsunamis caused by caldera collapse may have occurred during the Minoan eruption of Santorini in 1638 BCE, the 1650 eruption of Kolumbo and the 1883 eruption of Krakatoa.